Solomonmuli/Delani-Studio/README.md

 <!-- Description  -->
 ## Description
-This project is a web application for Delani studio that shows details about the services it offers, has information about the studio, a form that enables users to send their messages and concern to Delani studios.
+This project is a web application for Delani studio that shows details about the services it offers,It also has information about the studio, a form that enables users to send their messages and concern to Delani studios.

 ### Languages Used